Ons2024/Documentation/Litterature review/Data-Driven Traffic Assignment. A Novel Approach for Learning Traffic Flow Patterns  Using a Graph Convolutional Neural Network.md

+Rahman and Hasan (this paper) employed the graph convolutional network (GCN) to address stochastic flow diffusion under traffic randomness.
 ## Core Idea

 This study introduces a **data-driven approach** to learn **traffic flow patterns** in transportation networks directly from data, ==without assuming user behavior models like user equilibrium or system optimal==.